MicrosoftDocs/dynamics-365-unified-operations-public/core/organization-administration/organization-administration-home-page.md

 [!include[banner](../includes/banner.md)]

 This topic points to resources that will help power users and administrators configure Microsoft Dynamics 365 for Finance and Operations for your organization.
-These resources will help you configure the system to work smoothly and effectively for your business.
+These resources will help you configure the system to work effectively and efficiently for your business.

 Number sequences
 ----------------